 Simulating the Effects of a Space Radiation Environment with a Ground-Based Model by Jeff Chancellor, et al, Texas A&M Computational Physics Group.

 Simulation of the final moments of Germanwings Flight 9525, deliberately crashed in the French Alps on March 24, 2015 by Goong Chen, et al, Department of Mathematics, Texas A&M.

 Simulation and crash tests of a vehicle impacting a short-radius guardrail at 62 MPH by Akram Abu-Odeh at the Texas A&M Transportation Institute.

 Structures of the Carbon-Phosphorus Lyase Complex Reveal the Binding Mode of the NBD-like PhnK by Junjiez Zhang, et al, Department of Biochemistry and Biophysics, Texas A&M.

 Electrostatic potential map for Si cluster and solvent decomposition products by Perla Balbuena, Department of Chemical Engineering, Texas A&M.

-The Ada and Curie clusters will unavailable from 9am Monday November 6th to 8pm on Tuesday November 7th.
+The Grace and FASTER clusters will be unavailable from 9am Monday November 6th to 8pm on Tuesday November 7th.
 The shared storage for the clusters will be undergoing maintenance on November 6th.
-Software and hardware maintenance will be performed during this downtime.
+Software and hardware maintenance will also be performed on both clusters during the downtime.
 Jobs will not be scheduled if they will overlap with this maintenance window.